Hugh Doherty (footballer)

+Career

 Doherty, who began his career with Dundalk, made a handful of appearances for Celtic in the 1946–47 season, at the end of which he was released and was immediately signed up by Blackpool, just as they had also signed Stanley Matthews.
 Before making any League appearances, he was injured during the Tangerines' 1947–48 campaign, seriously enough so, Blackpool thought, that he was ultimately paid off and had his contract cancelled.
 He returned to Glasgow, where he trained with Clyde, before being signed by Raith Rovers.
 His knee gave way during his comeback game, after which he decided his professional career was over and returned to his birthplace of County Donegal.

 He was able to continue at amateur level, turning out for Buncrana Hearts, a team he had co-founded in 1944.

 He was also involved in the development of the Inishowen League, Ulster Senior League and Ulster Football Association.

 At the age of 93 he was still active as assistant treasurer of the Inishowen Football League.

 In 2012, he was honoured by the Ulster Football Association in appreciation for services to football.

-In 2013, he was the recipient of the FAI’s John Sherlock Services to Football Award and in February 2013, he was presented with the Donegal Sports Star Hall of Fame Award by FAI Chief Executive, John Delaney.
+In 2013, he was the recipient of the FAI's John Sherlock Services to Football Award and in February 2013, he was presented with the Donegal Sports Star Hall of Fame Award by FAI Chief Executive, John Delaney.

-Debut Incident At Dundalk

 When making his debut for Dundalk at Milltown against Shamrock Rovers, part of a wall collapsed on children standing on the sidelines of the pitch.
 As Hugh was nearby he pulled a child out from under the debris and carried him off the pitch.
 The following week he received a standing ovation from the Dundalk crowd as his picture, with the blood stained shirt, had appeared in the national newspapers unknown to himself.